No one knows better than a new parent just how exciting, nerve wracking and surreal it is to take your newborn home.

-"He quickly learns you’re an important person and will start to follow you with his gaze.
-Around eight weeks he’ll listen to you, then ‘talk’ back with noises."
+"They quickly learn you’re an important person and will start to follow you with his gaze.
+Around eight weeks they will listen to you, then ‘talk’ back with noises."

 In the first two months, babies are attracted by bright lights, primary colours, stripes, dots and patterns.

-By 12 weeks, your baby can hold his head up while on his tummy, wave a rattle and is starting to play with his fingers and squishy little toes.
+By 12 weeks, your baby can hold its head up while on his tummy, wave a rattle and is starting to play with his fingers and squishy little toes.

 What your baby loves

 The human face is the first 'object' that your baby recognises and loves.
-So go ahead and gaze adoringly at him some more.
+So go ahead and gaze adoringly at them some more.
 Like you needed another excuse, right?